nobody246/xlsxWriterScm/README.md

 # xlsxwriter-scm
 chicken-scheme libxlsxwriter bindings

+# Requirements
-uses easyffi, data-structures eggs, build file uses posix and s eggs
+build file uses posix and s eggs built chicken scheme source file uses easyffi, data-structures eggs

-utilizes libz, libxslxwriter c libraries.
+The c dependencies are: libz, libxslxwriter c libraries.

+# Usage
-run build.sh, bin folder will contain compiled files, (use xlsxwriterscm)
+1) with successfully running build.sh after installing all required dependencies, ./bin folder will contain compiled files.

+2) to include in chicken-scheme: (use xlsxwriterscm)

 Very basic functionality is good to go and tested, but I will work on documenting and testing everything.
 In the mean time check source files, the /tests folder for examples as well as the documentation of libxlsxwriter https://libxlsxwriter.github.io/